Work, Energy, and Power notes

 Pendulum Example

-As a pendulum swings, energy continuously transforms between potential energy (at the highest points) and kinetic energy (at the lowest point), while the total mechanical energy remains constant (ignoring friction).
+As a pendulum swings, energy continuously transforms between potential energy (at the highest points) and kinetic energy (at the lowest point).
+Although friction eventually causes the pendulum to slow down, in an idealized system without resistance, the total mechanical energy would stay constant.

 Work-Energy Theorem